What is WeWork & Why is it a Game-Changer?

 We regularly visit new clients and they all want to know about this company of the moment and their revolutionary way of working.
 They are even becoming a hot topic whilst at dinners with friends from outside the property industry.
 They either work at a company which reside in a WeWork or like the thought of potentially moving their company to one of the many WeWork offices across the UK.

 And who wouldn’t?
-If you’ve been wondering what WeWork is – they are at the forefront of the new office environment.
+If you’ve been wondering what WeWork is – they are at the forefront of the new flexible office environment.
 Sure, there’s the free beer and regular parties but, more importantly, there is a real focus on collaboration and community between their members.
 Sounds like the type of place that so many companies have been craving for so long to try and improve the performance and wellbeing of their staff.

 I mean, with more and more people asking “what is WeWork?”, I wouldn’t even be surprised if their name makes the English Dictionary next year.
 What would the definition be? ’A game changer’, ‘a thought provoker’, or ‘the name given to something that entirely flips an industry on its head, has the ‘old school’ quivering in their boots and lays down the path for the future of an industry’.
 I think I prefer the latter.